 The teddy bear hunt has become a symbol of hope and care for Kiwis, and a way to make children feel safe.
 Teddy bears are even appearing in windows overseas, as the idea spreads among those who want to reassure their children during the pandemic.

 Teddy Bear Naming Competition!

 As part of the initiative, we’ve started adding photos of bears to our Facebook page and Instagram, and we’re inviting children and their parents to name the teddy bears we’ve posted that they like the most!
-Anyone who likes and follows the page and comments with a name for our bears goes into the draw to win one of five overnight stays in Hotel Grand Windsor for the whole family.
+Anyone who likes and follows the page and comments with a name for our bears goes into the draw to win one of five overnight stays in Fable Auckland for the whole family.

 “It’s a chance to offer a small ray of sunshine, something to look forward to for children, and is a chance for a post-lockdown treat for five families.”

 – Lisa Breckon, our Director of Sales and Marketing